 Launching Review Mode

-If Review Mode is enabled on a workflow step, to launch the interface, click on a Job from the Jobs Dashboard that is ready for Review.
+Once Review Mode is enabled on an account, simply click on a Job from the Jobs Dashboard that is ready for Review.
 This will launch the simplified review interface that you see in the screenshot above.

 The translations panel appears below the visual context panel in the Review Mode interface.
 It shows a text view of the currently selected string, including showing tags and placeholders.